leosmerling-hopeit/fraud-poc/README.md

-This is a prototype/proof-of-concept of a ML solution for Fraud Detection for e-commerce, completely build in Python and backed by Dask to parallelize data processing and model training and hopeit.engine to "productionize" training pipeline and prediction service as microservices.
+This is a prototype/proof-of-concept of a ML solution for Fraud Detection for e-commerce, completely built in Python and backed by Dask to parallelize data processing and model training and hopeit.engine to "productionize" training pipeline and prediction service as microservices.

 Author: Leo Smerling